abtraore/torch-text-summarization/Readme.md

 This configuration file allows for easy adjustments to the model's parameters, enabling fine-tuning and optimization according to specific requirements or dataset characteristics.

-When documenting the training process, it’s beneficial to keep instructions straightforward and clear, especially for users who may not be familiar with running Python scripts.
-Here’s how you can present the training instructions to align with common GitHub README practices:

 ### Training

 To initiate the training process for the model, you only need to execute the `train.py` script from your command line or terminal.
 This simplicity is possible because all necessary model parameters have been pre-configured in the `utils/config.py` file, ensuring a smooth start without the need for initial adjustments.